awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-windowsconfiguration.md

 # AWS::FSx::FileSystem WindowsConfiguration<a name="aws-properties-fsx-filesystem-windowsconfiguration"></a>

 The Microsoft Windows configuration for the file system being created\.
-This value is required if `FileSystemType` is set to `WINDOWS`\.

 ## Syntax<a name="aws-properties-fsx-filesystem-windowsconfiguration-syntax"></a>